virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```

-Download and unzip a WordPress plugin on all compute nodes:
+Downloading and unzipping a WordPress plugin on all the compute nodes:
 ```example
 {
   "executeShellCommands": [